-Robert is the Sports Editor of Detroit Lakes Newspapers.
-Williams worked prior in Perham for the Focus, a Forum Communications newspaper, from 2010-14.
+Sports Editor at the Detroit Lakes Tribune.
+Williams worked prior as the Sports Editor in Perham for the Focus, a Forum Communications newspaper, from 2010-14.

 - Member for

 The New York Millers' slide continued last week as they take a double-digit losing streak into the playoffs, which began Wednesday, July 21.
 In the season finale, the Millers went to extra innings looking to break the streak before giving up six runs losing 14-8 to the Frazee Flames in 10 innings.
 The Detroit Lakes Angels made quick work of the Millers Wednesday.
 Before even recording the first out in the bottom of the first inning, the Angels had already racked up 13 runs, which ultimately led to a 24-2 pasting of the undermanned Millers.
 All nine batters scored in the first inning, then

 It's baseball playoffs week in the area.
 The Hi-10 playoffs kick off Wednesday, July 21 and continue through Saturday, July 31.
 The Babe Ruth 13 Prep League Tournament is also underway at Smith Park in New York Mills.
 If the top seeds play out as expected, Perham will meet New York Mills in a heavy semi-final game Thursday, July 22, at 4 p.m. at Jacobson Field in NY Mills.
 The District 9 American Legion Tournament begins on July 21 in Perham.
 Perham's opening round game is scheduled for 7 p.m.
 Wednesday, July 21.